puzzalea/candy/readme.md

 Here are other classes you can put on elements:

-- `rounded-corners` - adds rounded corners to your element
+- `round-corners` - adds rounded corners to your element
 - `uppercase` - makes content all caps
 - `light-weight`, `normal-weight`, `semibold-weight`, and `bold-weight` - changes the font weight of your content (as long as the font you're using has these weights)